AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex4/README.md

 - **`package.json`:** Direct dependencies pinned to vulnerable versions

-- > [!WARNING]
+- > ⚠️ **WARNING**
   > The `package.json` below pins direct dependencies to known-vulnerable versions for demonstration purposes.
   > In production, identical risk arises from any dependency — direct or transitive — that lags behind its patched release.

 ```markdown
 {